UPDATED: I-9 Compliance Flexibility Extended Through September 19, 2020

 An alternative option for I-9 compliance is for employers to designate an authorized representative to act on their behalf for Section 2 completion and signature of the I-9.
 The employer still holds the same responsibilities and liabilities for the authorized representative, including violations with the form or verification process.

-DHS also noted that any employers who received Notice of Inspections (NOIs) in the month of March will receive a 60-day automatic extension from the effective date if they have not already responded.
-DHS may grant additional extensions at the end of the period if conditions are unchanged.
+DHS also noted that any employers who received Notice of Inspections (NOIs) in the month of March received a 60-day automatic extension from the effective date if they have not already responded.
+A second 30-day period was granted in June.
 Employers should monitor shifting conditions and look for additional updates from DHS regarding the extensions and other policy changes.

 Contact Challa Law Group at 804-360-8482 or firstname.lastname@example.org with your I-9 compliance and immigration questions.